Semrush helps you:

 In fact, here’s a backlink that I got from a link roundup a while ago:

-Link Roundup backlink
+Link roundup backlink

 All it took to get that link was a simple, friendly email.